Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: Dual Peterson Classes and Chevalley and Monk formulae

 The zero scheme of $s$ is supported at the single point $1.P$, and $S$ acts on $s$ via the character $t$.
 It follows from \cref{cor:twistedSection} that there exists an integer $N$ such that

 Let $\chi(\_)$ denote the Euler characteristic.
 Mapping \cref{eq:EulerChar} to ordinary cohomology, we obtain

-where the second equality follows from the Gauss-Bonnet theorem.
-Moreover, since the Euler characteristic equals the number of distinct $W_I$-cosets in $W$, it follows that $N = \frac{|W|}{|W_I|}$.
-Pulling back \cref{eq:EulerChar} along the ($S$-equivariant) flat map $\pi:G/B\to G/P$, we have
+where the second equality follows from the Poincar\'e-Hopf index theorem, see for example \cite[Ch.
+3]{MR0348781}.
+Moreover, since the Euler characteristic of $G/P$ equals the number of Schubert cells in $G/P$, we have $N = \frac{|W|}{|W_I|}$.
+Pulling back \cref{eq:EulerChar} along the ($S$-equivariant) flat map $\pi:G/B\to G/P$, see \cite{edidin.graham}, we have